 Just a few weeks ago, Rose and Will ran breathlessly into the house and exclaimed, “Mama!
 Guess what!
 We found lots and lots of plantain outside!
 Do you want some?”

 I’m so excited to finally harvest the healing powers of the herbs we trample underfoot regularly.
-Today’s DIY project is a Green Salve of anti-bacterial, anti-fungal, astringent herbs (and weeds) to replace our almost empty tube of Neosporin.
+This month’s DIY project is to make a Green Salve of anti-bacterial, anti-fungal, astringent herbs (and weeds) to replace our almost empty tube of Neosporin.

 Making an herbal salve is simple.
 Deciding which herbs to put in it is more tricky.
 There are so, so many incredible herbs choose from.
-Below are just a handful of common choices to include in a green salve.
+Below are just a handful of common choices to include in an anti-bacterial green salve.

 Pick at least two or three of the heavy hitters and add in others if you wish.

 [Full disclosure: links to products in this post are my referral links.]

 What Herbs to Use in an Anti-Bacterial Green Salve

 Calendula flowers: potent but powerful, calendula promotes cell repair.
 It is anti-inflammatory and antiseptic and aids in healing cuts, burns, bruises, rashes, skin infections and is gentle enough to use on diaper rashes.

 Comfrey root or leaf: famous as a “cell proliferant”, comfrey works to clear away diseased cell and encourage rapid growth of healthy cells.
 Use for burns, bruises, cuts and stings.
 Some forms of comfrey contain PAs which should be avoided internally by pregnant women and children.
 If using internally, use Symphytum officinale–which has little to no PAs, and speak with your health care professional first.